Top 10 Job Search sites

 2016.
 Randstad buys recruitment portal Monster for $429M

-Randstad Holdings, an Amsterdam-based human resources and recruitment company, to acquire job hunting portal Monster for $429 million.
-Monster will keep its brand and will operate as a separate entity, but the bigger idea here is to consolidate different aspects of the recruitment and employment industry for better economies of scale and a “portfolio of HR services,” in the words of Randstad.
-Jacques van den Broek, CEO of Randstad, said that Monster is a natural complement to Randstad.
-The transaction is aligned to bringing labor supply and demand closer together to better connect the right people to the right jobs.
+Amsterdam-based human resources and recruitment company, Randstad Holdings, has announced its acquisition of the job hunting portal Monster for a sum of $429 million.
+Despite the acquisition, Monster will retain its brand and continue to function as a distinct entity.
+The primary objective behind this move is to consolidate various facets of the recruitment and employment industry, capitalizing on the benefits of scale and establishing a comprehensive "portfolio of HR services," as stated by Randstad.
+Jacques van den Broek, CEO of Randstad, expressed that Monster serves as a natural complement to Randstad.
+The transaction aligns with the goal of bridging the gap between labor supply and demand, facilitating improved connections between individuals and suitable job opportunities.

 2016.
 Jobandtalent gets $42M to mobilize hiring for SMEs